4DV4NC3M3N7/riscv-emu/README.md

   </p>
 </div>

+### RISCV Code
+The code that the emulator will be executing is on crt0.s, timer.s and test.c which includes the main function and exeption handler written in C.

 ### Known Issues.
 The timer interrupts are not working correctly and if enabled the emulator will glitch on a infinite loop.